Project/Area Number |

 Strategy for Future Research Activity |

 Future work will entail the synthesis of new series of gold nanoclusters by using designed NHC ligands to control size and shape of gold core.
-Focusing on the bulkiness of ligands, we aim to control the size of stable nanoclusters.
-Additionally, building on our synthetic method, the synthesis of new heterobimetallic clusters stabilized by NHC ligands will be examined.
+In particular, we focused on the synthesis of new heterobimetallic clusters stabilized by NHC ligands.
 For application to catalysis, homogeneous electrochemical investigation of NHC-gold nanoclusters will be established.

 |